What is Mitigating Damages?

 When Does Failure to Mitigate Apply?

-The mitigation of damages can arise in situations where a plaintiff could have relatively easily obtained medical treatment but failed to do so.
+The mitigation of damages can arise when a plaintiff could have relatively easily obtained medical treatment but failed to do so.

 In the personal injury context, if a person loses their job because of the injuries they sustained in an accident, they may be responsible for seeking other employment to mitigate their damages.